 Living below our means, paying down debt, and investing require us to make many individually insignificant decisions that don’t have an immediate, major financial consequence.
 Do we save $100 a month that in 20 years at 10% interest appreciates to $76,000, or do we spend that money for immediate gratification?
 And how do we stay motivated once we start to see positive results?
-So often, folks get motivated to pay down debt, but as their debt gets paid off, lose the motivation, and go out and borrow again.
+So often, folks get motivated to pay down debt, but as their debt gets paid off, they lose the motivation, and go out and borrow again.
 I’ve seen this cycle repeat itself over and over again.

 - Motivation and Money Tip # 1: Remember the Past